viktor-lut/automation/README.md

-# automation-webdriverio
-WebDriver I/O from scratch
+# WebDriver I/O from scratch